14 Apr Bali Kopi Luwak Coffee | Indonesian Coffee

-When in Indonesia, and Bali in specific it’s a must to try Kopi Luwak coffee at least once.
+When traveling to Indonesia, and Bali in specific it’s a must to try Kopi Luwak coffee at least once.
 You can get Starbucks when back at home but if you want a cup of Kopi Luwak coffee outside of Indonesia it will cost you.

 What Is Kopi Luwak?

-Kopi is the Indonesian word for coffee, and Luwak is a the local name of the Asian palm civet in Sumatra.
-Kopi luwak is the coffee that has been digested by an Asian palm civet.
+Kopi is the Indonesian word for coffee and Luwak is the local name of the Asian palm civet in Sumatra.
+Kopi Luwak is the coffee that has been digested by an Asian palm civet.
 The civet eats the coffee cherries, the cherries go through the digestive track and fermentation occurs, and then they pass through the intestines and eventually pooped out.
 The coffee cherries are then picked out from poop aka poop coffee.

 Where Does Kopi Luwak Coffee Originate?

 Kopi luwak came about in the 18th century in the Dutch East Indie islands of Java and Sumatra in Indonesia.
-Now-a-days Kopi Luwak is mainly produced on the Indonesian islands of Sumatra, Java, Bali and Sulawesi.
-The Philippines, East Timor and Vietnam are also making similar versions of poop coffee.
+Now-a-days it’s mainly produced on the Indonesian islands of Sumatra, Java, Bali and Sulawesi.
+The Philippines, East Timor, and Vietnam are also making similar versions of poop coffee.

 Where Can You Get Kopi Luwak Coffee?

 The best way to purchase authentic kopi luwak coffee is to go to Indonesia and make a vacation out of it.
-Learn about the kopi luwak process, sample a cup of poop coffee, and then buy some kopi luwak to bring home with you.
-If you can’t swing an Indonesian vacation there are many websites selling the coffee or some speciality coffee shops may carry Kopi Luwak from Bali or other regions.
+It’s one of the tastiest things to do in Bali.
+Learn about the coffee’s process, sample a cup of poop coffee, and then buy some fresh Indonesian coffee to bring home with you.
+If you can’t swing an Indonesian vacation there are many websites selling the coffee or some specialty coffee shops may carry Kopi Luwak from Bali or other regions.

 How Much Does Kopi Luwak AKA Poop Coffee Cost?